Photo by South Kesteven District Council

 green infrastructure and a vibrant legacy for the future.

-Councillor Dr Peter Moseley, South Kesteven District Council Executive Board Member with special interest in the project.
+Councillor Dr Peter Moseley, South Kesteven District Council Executive Board Member, February 2021.